Octopus salesperson at laptop with headset and icons representing customer feedback

 Migration

-This migration to dotnet-script introduces a dependency on net6.0, any Workers or deployment targets running C# scripts using dotnet-script will require the net6.0 SDK on path.
+This migration to dotnet-script will use the local dotnet-script on path, otherwise this change introduces a dependency on net6.0, any workers or deployment targets running C# scripts using dotnet-script will require the net6.0 SDK on path.

-The Octopus class has also been removed from C# scripting, this brings behaviour inline with PowerShell scripts.
-This changes behaviour like setting variables from Octopus.SetVariable to SetVariable.
+The Octopus class has also been removed from C# scripting, bringing behavior inline with PowerShell scripts.
+This changes behavior like setting variables from Octopus.SetVariable to SetVariable.
 Parameters have also been changed from Octopus.Parameters to OctopusParameters.
 For a full list of these methods see the bootstrap code.
 The old bootstrapper is still available by setting the Octopus.Action.Script.CSharp.UseOctopusClassBootstrapper variable, however this is only intended for migration purposes and is due for deprecation in the near future.

 To run C# scripts against your SSH linux targets, you'd need to reconfigure your SSH targets to use the self-contained Calamari which runs via net6.0.
 This requires the net6.0 SDK on the machine executing dotnet-script.